E.T. the Extra-Terrestrial in video games: E.T.: Digital Companion

 Released for the Game Boy Color on October 18, 2001, this cartridge allows the Game Boy Color to be used as a child-friendly personal digital assistant.
 The E.T.: Digital Planner features an address book, a calendar, a clock, and a To-Do List.
 The software also contains five mini games, including a virtual pet, named the "Flopgopple".
-Information within the software can be protected with a password or by printing it out on the Nintendo Game Boy Printer.
+Information within the software can be protected with a password or by printing it out on the Game Boy Printer.